-A first interaction with your customer should look like this onboarding email from Dropbox.
-An instant onboarding email urging users to "complete my setup," which assists them in setting up an account, encourages them to download the desktop and mobile apps, and provides a slight nudge to upgrade to a subscription plan.
+The first interaction with your customer should look like this onboarding email from Dropbox.
+An instant onboarding email urging users to "complete my setup," which assists them in setting up an account, encourages them to download the desktop and mobile apps and provides a slight nudge to upgrade to a subscription plan.

-Evernote's upselling email, with an unique offer incentive, inviting consumers to sign up for the Premium or Plus plan.
+Evernote's upselling email, with a unique offer incentive, invites consumers to sign up for the Premium or Plus plan.
 This email example has all the things you can learn, from good graphics to urging elements.
 However, I would prefer them to point out the "very limited time" by a real clock.

 That's it for my SaaS email marketing guide.
 All of the information in this article should give you a good place to start planning an email marketing plan for your SaaS business.
 But don't forget to leave some room for experimentation with each of your campaigns.